AuspeXeu/openvpn-status/README.md

 ## Run

-In order to run the server you can either run it in foreground

-``node server``

-or run it like a deamon using ``pm2`` to do so we first need to install pm2 using either locally or globally whichever you prefer.
-For a local installation simply omit the -g flag.

-``npm install pm2 -g``

-In case you are on a Linux machine you most likely have to run.

-``sudo npm install pm2 -g``

-After that you can execute the bash script ``pm2 start pm2.json`` inside the installation directory.
+``pm2 start pm2.json``

+This makes the application available on http://localhost:3013.

-## Running the service behind nginx as a reverse proxy (optional)
+## (optional) Running the service behind nginx as a reverse proxy

 In order to integrate the service into your webserver you might want to use nginx as a reverse proxy.
 The following configuration assumes that the port is set to *3013* as it is by default.
 The example also contains basic HTTP authentication to protect the service from unauthorised access.